top of page

 'Kenilworth, 16th century'; English School, 20thc. © Bridgeman Images

 Mary Dudley and her husband Sir Henry Sidney were also invited to the festivities, following a period of time where Lady Sidney had fallen out of the Queen's favour, in part due to Mary's perceived dissatisfaction of Elizabeth's behaviour towards her, mostly due to the complex relationship between Elizabeth and her brother Robert Dudley.
-The death of the Sidneys' 10 year old daughter Ambrosia (named after her maternal uncle) earlier in the year, appears to have softened the frosty relationship between the two women.
+The death of the Sidneys's 10 year old daughter Ambrosia (named after her maternal uncle) earlier in the year, appears to have softened the frosty relationship between the two women.

 It is also likely that Anne Russell, Countess of Warwick, and her husband Ambrose Dudley, 3rd Earl of Warwick were also present during the three-week festivities, given their respective close relationships to Elizabeth I as a 'Gentlewoman of the Privy Chamber', and the close elder brother of Robert Dudley.
 It is known that Elizabeth I made a visit to Warwick Castle prior to her arrival at Kenilworth, with Joanne Paul (2022) noting that Warwick Castle was later used to house guests during the three-week festivities, given its proximity (5 miles) to the town.